anyadas11/code4community-message-board/README.md

 # code4community message board
  Simple message board where user can post timestamped messages.
-Developed using Flask, SQLAlchemy, HTML, CSS, and JavaScript
+Developed using Python, Flask, SQLAlchemy, HTML, CSS, and JavaScript

 ## Table of Contents